 repentance –

-On the one hand, Paul taught that each of us should make a contribution to the
+On the one hand, Paul taught that each of us should make a contribution to

-they can when the Spirit of God is present and moving among His people.
-When
+they do when the Spirit of God is moving among His people.
+He can reconcile things that seem to

 are disputes and arguments in the body of Christ, they are because the Holy